Sectonidse/SourceDEFUN/README.md

 ...and probably more soon!

 ## Cannot do anything?
 This might be happening because of my latest ruleset.
-I'm don't really know how to set these up, so if you can open an issue/pr, the contact me at discussions!
+I don't really know how to set these up, so if you cannot open an issue/pr, the contact me at discussions!

 ## Requirements for Windows: